- 1. Import Camera Videos to Apps+

 - Edit camera videos with trimming, cutting, merging, adding subtitles, etc.

-- Burn videos in camcorder to playable DVD with attractive free DVD template.
+- Burn videos in the camcorder to playable DVD with attractive free DVD template.

 - Download or record videos from 10,000 video sharing sites.